shridharshini8524/Seven-segment-display-using-Verilog-HDL-/README.md

-Aim
+Aim:
 To design and simulate a seven-segment display driver using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 environment.
 The objective is to implement the logic that converts a 4-bit binary input into the corresponding 7-segment display output for the digits 0 to 9.

-Apparatus Required
+Apparatus Required:
 Vivado 2023.1
 Computer system with a suitable operating system.

-Procedure
+Procedure:

-Launch Vivado 2023.1:
+Launch Vivado 2023.1

 Open Vivado and create a new project.
 Design the Verilog Code: